 To help Media and Film students develop their understanding of practical skills BBC Academy and Vimeo's Video School both have lots of useful guides.
 RocketJump Film School has a series of playlists covering different elements of film production and includes helpful guides to a range of techniques.

 Indie Film Hustle have lots of blogs on practical techniques and key filmmakers and film movements.
 Screen Skills have a range of job profiles and information to help students research potential career paths.

 For more general activities both Into Film and Film Education have a wide range of guides and suggested tasks.
 The BBFC website has a student guide and range of activities (including rate your own trailer!) which will help students understand film regulation.

 Future Learn have a number of online courses which could be used as independent learning or transition projects.
-Their courses include Film Distribution, Gender Representation in the Media, Video Game Design and Development and Games Development Careers.
+Their courses include Film Distribution, Gender Representation in the Media and Games Development Careers.